svdorn/full-stack/README.md

 Make sure not to change the spacing on any of these, that'll break them!

 Top thing: tells Node that you are going to be working on a development server.
-Second thing: lets you locally test any emails that get sent (replace the example with your own email address).
-Third thing: tells the code what url you'll be using.
+Second thing: tells the code what url you'll be using.

 ```
 export NODE_ENV=development